Yin-Yin/SAP-Open-UI5-art-explorer/README.md

 # Art Explorer
-## Explore art styles.
+- Explore art styles.

-A demo app where you can explore paintings of different styles of art.
+A demo of UI5 where you can explore paintings of different styles of art.
 The pictures come from [WikiArt](https://www.wikiart.org/).

-Find the App here: [artexplorer.netlify.com](https://artexplorer.netlify.com/).
+Find the app here: [artexplorer.netlify.com](https://artexplorer.netlify.com/).

-You can also run the App locally and play around with it:
+You can also run the app locally and play around with it:

-## Run the App locally
+## Run the app locally
 * Install Node.js (from [nodejs.org](http://nodejs.org/)).
 * Install the Grunt CLI
     ```sh